 An Original Video Animation, based on the Armored Core series, created in the Unreal Development Kit.
+The project has since moved to Unreal Engine 4.

 How to model and get models that look exactly the same quality as Limit Release using the basic tools from 3d Studio Max.